rojarsmith/bitdove-hawkbit/docs/content/apis/ddi_api.md

 weight: 82
 ---

-The hawkBit [update server](https://github.com/eclipse/hawkbit) provides REST resources which are consumed by the device to retrieve software update tasks.
+The Bitdove provides REST resources which are consumed by the device to retrieve software update tasks.
 This API is based on HTTP standards and a polling mechanism.
 <!--more-->